thomas-sittler/jekyll-now/_posts/2018-03-13-utilitarianism.md

 *The structure of older theories*

+## Theory C applied to acts vs the spirit of consequentialism
+I must here make a point that may appear somewhat technical and pedantic.
+But it actually has some importance (especially if you're interested in understanding how academic philosophers talk about consequentialism).
+Theory C as I here understand it claims only that the unique right X is the X which would make outcomes as good as possible.
+It picks out just one mandatory X and makes all other Xs impermissible.

+Theory C applies to every evaluand.
+Some endorse only part of theory C, for example act-consequentialists only endorse the part of theory C which applies to acts.
+I will call this part Act-C (in the green box).
+So theory C logically implies Act-C.

-The technical point is: theory C has the same formal shape as these older theories.
-Of course, what is really of interest to consequentialists is something much richer than theory C. What animates us is the algorithm which produces theory C as its output: develop an axiology, assign cardinal values (the red box), then use a maximising decision rule.
+The technical point is: Act-C has the same formal shape as these older theories.
+Of course, what is really of interest to consequentialists is something much richer than Act-C. It is richer in two ways.
+First, consequentialiss care about all of C, not just Act-C. Second, what animates us is not C, but rather the algorithm which produces theory C as its output: develop an axiology, assign cardinal values (the red box), then use a maximising decision rule.
 While theory C is the orange box, the diagram as a whole represents the algorithm.

+On the first point: consequentialists have no particular hang-up about acts.
+We use whatever evaluand is appropriate.

-The motivating idea of consequentialism is not to pick out one act as the right one.
+On the second point: the motivating idea of consequentialism is not to pick out one act as the right one.
 It's to assign cardinal values to acts (and to motives, dispositions, or anything else you might be able to affect) and to say: "that's how good it is!".
 That is what we find in the red box.
-The move from the red box to theory C is an act of lossy compression, throwing out almost all the information and retaining only a ternary[^bin] classification.[^analogies]
+The move from the red box to theory C is an act of lossy compression, throwing out almost all the information and retaining only a ternary[^bin] classification[^analogies].
+That is why I call everything in the box only the "normative output" of consequentialism.
+It's what a consequentialist will say if forced to make "right/wrong"-statements.

+Act-C is a doubly watered down of the real idea behind consequentialism.

 [^bin]: In consequentialism, the resulting classification is actually just binary, since no acts are merely permissible.